Girls' Generation Tour

 Girls' Generation Tour is the second concert tour by South Korean girl group Girls' Generation.
+(Note: Starting 2012, the tour was renamed to "2012 Girls' Generation Tour" for the Hong Kong stop and later simply as "Girls' Generation Tour" for the final stops, without referencing the year.)
 The concert tour kicked off in Seoul and continued in Taipei and Singapore.
 Girls' Generation performed their first ever concert in Hong Kong on January 15, 2012.